nielsmaerten/gluco-check/CONTRIBUTING.md

 ### 🙋‍♀️ Who's it for?

 - For myself, in case I need to get reacquainted with the project after working on something else for a while
 - For you!
-If you want to contribute to Gluco Check, or want to run it on your own.
+If you want to contribute to Gluco Check, or want to run it on your own

+---

-## 🌱 Setting up your dev environment
+## Setting up your dev environment

 ### 🔧 Tools